IB English / English Literature

 - Analyzing feminist perspetives towards sexuality and beauty in Carol Ann Duffy's The World's Wife.

-If you are a student about to go into IBDP and you have first-language proficiency in English, it is very likely that you must choose to study either English A Literature or English A Language and Literature.
+If you have first-language proficiency in English, it is very likely that you must choose to study either English A: Literature or English A: Language & Literature.
 But what are the requirements for each?
 Which course will suit you better?
-How difficult is Literature compared to Language and Literature, anyway?
+How difficult is Literature compared to Language & Literature?
 Let’s take a look at your options.

 IB English A Literature

-The most important feature of the IB English A Literature course is that you will focus exclusively on literary texts.
-This includes different text types, such as drama, poetry, and prose, as well as works translated from other languages.
+The most important feature of the IB English A: Literature course is that you will focus exclusively on literary texts.
+This includes different text types, such as drama, poetry, and prose.
+You will:

 - Learn how to approach literature with a critical and analytical eye by looking at the critical perspectives of others and the cultural and social contexts behind the stories